Dmitry-lab0/Wound_segmentation_telegram_bot/README.md

 # Wound Analyzer
-This repository contains Telegram Bot which analyze wound image for different tissue types.
+This repository contains Telegram Bot which segment wounds.

 # WARNING
 Several repository images(for example below in README.md) can shock.
 If you are impressionable person, authors don't recommend you to see this repository